Update zu Opensuse 42.3 – kleine Probleme mit nvidia und libvirt/kvm

 Network namespaces affect network devices (also virtual ones) and also routing rules coupled to device ports.
 However, network packets do NOT care about network namespaces on OSI level 2.

 To be more precise: Network namespace separation affects network-devices (e.g. Ethernet devices, virtual Linux bridges/switches), IPv4/IPv6 protocol stacks, routing tables, ARP tables, firewalls, /proc/net, /sys/class/net/, QoS policies, ports, port numbers, sockets.
-But is does not stop an Ethernet packet to reach an Ethernet device in another namespace – as long as the packet can propagate in the virtual network environment at all.
+But is does not stop an Ethernet packet to reach an Ethernet device in another namespace – as long as the packet can propagate through the virtual network environment at all.

 So, now you may ask what virtual means we have available to represent something like cables and Ethernet transport between namespaces?
 This is one of the purposes veth devices have been invented for!
 So, we shall study how to bridge different namespaces by the using the 2 Ethernet interfaces of veth devices and by using ports of virtual Linux bridges/switches.